HayleySummer/Qiskit_Hackathon_Europe/README.md

 # Beat the Quantum Machine:

-This repository is part of the Qiskit hackathon Europe.
+This repository is part of the Qiskit Hackathon Europe.

 You'll find the following parts: